-Building materials: Sandstone is found locally to the National Coal Mining Museum in Wakefield, so it has been used to construct many of the older buildings on the museum site.
-The sandstone steps and sandstone walls on the Winding Engine House are pictured on the right.
+- Building materials: Sandstone is found locally to the National Coal Mining Museum in Wakefield, so it has been used to construct many of the older buildings on the museum site.
+The sandstone steps and sandstone walls on the Winding Engine House are pictured below

 - Why do you think the sandstone steps are uneven?

 - What does this tell you about sandstone?

 - Cobbles: This cobbled path is made of a stone called granite, because it is takes a long time to wear away.